techidaily/site-games-able/source/_posts/mastering-compelling-elements-in-game-design.md

  While there’s nothing wrong with random rewards and loot boxes by themselves, the moment you make it so that you can spend real money to buy something that isn’t guaranteed, it becomes gambling of a sort.
 And gambling can be really addictive.

  Apart from addiction, gambling has effects that can harm not just you but loved ones that depend on you.
-That’s why we recommend avoiding loot boxes as a solid[tip for staying healthy as a gamer](https://www.makeuseof.com/tips-to-stay-healthy-as-a-gamer/) .
+That’s why we recommend avoiding loot boxes as a solid [tip for staying healthy as a gamer](https://www.makeuseof.com/tips-to-stay-healthy-as-a-gamer/) .

 ## Choose Your Mobile Games Carefully